DaCHack/Futro-S740-Homeserver/README.md

 | 8.2.2  | 6.8.4-2-pve    | OK | (OK) | - Currently testing with q35/Seabios, audio output only with `snd_hda_intel.probe_mask=1` in cmdline.
 KODI runs fine, no audio output from UxPlay until I installed, ran and then closed again KODI<br>- Currently testing with q35/OVMF working quite well with only the virtual console being unusable.
 SSH required|

 1) Download Proxmox at [Version 7.4](https://www.proxmox.com/de/downloads/proxmox-virtual-environment/iso/proxmox-ve-7-4-iso-installer) or [current](https://www.proxmox.com/de/downloads/proxmox-virtual-environment/iso), install via USB stick and boot
    - On installation target page go to "Options" and set swapsize and maxroot.
-To avoid changing it later manually (see point 14 on what I used)
+To avoid changing it later manually (see step 15 on what I used)
 3) Connect via webinterface at [IP]:8006, login with root and the password set during the installation process and enter the console by clicking on the node's name on the left
 4) Find available kernels with `pve-efiboot-tool kernel list`/`proxmox-boot-tool kernel list` (seem to be identical and only showing the currently installed kernels) and `apt list pve-kernel*` or `apt list proxmox-kernel*` respectively
 5) Install the newest working kernel (to be checked if newer kernels will support this, but currently this is the newest that I found): `apt install pve-kernel-5.11.22-7-pve `